Sport Voucher Scheme for Schools (NT)

 - Funding can be combined to run joint community activities for the region to create efficiencies.

-– Programs must be provided outside of school hours (before school, after school, weekends and school holidays).
-Additional program activities can be run within school hours in agreement with the school in order to maximise the value of the scheme.
+- Programs must be provided outside of school hours (before school, after school, weekends and school holidays).
+Additional program activities can be run within school hours in agreement with the school to maximise the value of the scheme.

 The following are ineligible for funding: